 GC Made Accessible

-Beginning in the fall of 2016, the Galveston College Foundation Universal Access award will institute a new lifetime limit of $3,200 for full-time students, which covers all tuition for a 60-credit hour associate degree.
-Up to $1,600 may be awarded per year to full-time students for the fall, spring, and summer semesters.
-No more than $800 of the award may be used during a long semester, fall or spring.
-Any award not utilized during the fall or spring semester may be used during the summer semester, not to exceed the total tuition and fees.
-Upon enrollment for the Universal Access award, a student’s allocation must be used within a five-year period.
-A one-time $200 book-only voucher will be given to each eligible student.
-If the $200 book voucher is not used in the first semester that it is assessed, the balance will not be forwarded to future semesters.
-Please see the Galveston College Universal Access Program Booklet for more information.
+Beginning in the fall of 2018, the Galveston College Foundation Universal Access Community Endownment scholarhsip will institute a new lifetime limit of $4,620 for full-time and part-time students, which covers tuition and required fees for a 60-credit hour associate degree.
+All students must have a degree plan on file.
+Upon enrollment for the Universal Access Community Endowment award, a student’s allocation must be used within a five-year period.
+A one-time $200 book-only voucher will be given to each eligible student and must be used in the first semester that it is assessed.
+The un-used balance will not be forwarded to future semesters.

-- Must be a resident of the Galveston College (G.C.) taxing district for a minimum of 12 months prior to graduation from accredited high schools or successful completion of GED or home schooling, and prior to enrollment into G.C. or are otherwise qualified for an in-district waiver under state law.
-Student must continue to be a resident of the G.C. taxing district while receiving Universal Access funds.
-Residency requirements are determined by the Admissions Office.
-Contact Admissions for further information.
+- Recipients must be a resident of the Galveston College taxing district for a minimum of 12 months prior to graduation from accredited high schools, successful completion of a General Educational Development (GED), or home schooling prior to enrollment into Galveston College, or otherwise qualified for an in-district waiver under state law.
+Student must continue to be a resident of the Galveston College taxing district while enrolled at Galveston College and receiving Universal Access Community Endowment Scholarship funds.
+Residency requirements are determined by the Admissions Office and should be contacted for further information.

-- In Fall 2017, Universal Access Scholarship recipients may enroll in an academic or technical credit program as identified in the Galveston College Catalog or an approved contact hour program of at least 360 hours.
+- Universal Access Community Endowment Scholarship recipients may enroll in an academic or technical credit program as identified in the Galveston College Catalog or an approved contact hour program of at least 360 hours.

-- In Fall 2017, UA will pay up to a total of 18 semester hours of developmental coursework.
+- Universal Access Community Endowment Scholarship will pay up to a total of 18 semester hours of developmental coursework.

 Contact Galveston College Foundation